midas-1119/Modern-Medical-Dictionary/README.md

 This open-source project aims to provide a comprehensive and accessible dictionary of medical terms and definitions.
 The dictionary is designed to assist medical professionals, students, researchers, and anyone interested in learning about medical terminology.

-## 🔥Features - Database: The dictionary includes a vast collection of medical terms and their corresponding definitions, covering a wide range of medical specialties and topics.
-(Will evolve)
+## 🔥Features - Database: The dictionary includes a vast collection of medical terms and their corresponding definitions, covering a wide range of medical specialties and topics (will evolve).

 - Search Functionality: Easily search for medical terms using keywords, allowing quick access to relevant definitions.
 - User-Friendly Interface: The dictionary provides a user-friendly interface, making it easy to navigate and find the desired information.